Thanood/monterey-user-manual/github/contact-manager-tutorial.md

 <br>

-The build process started and invoked Monterey **Task Manager** which will show the progress of this build (note that the subsequent tasks `fetch tasks` and `au run --watch` are scheduled for the execution next (Image 7, down-facing arrow)
+The build process started and invoked Monterey **Task Manager** which will show the progress of this build (note that the subsequent tasks `fetch tasks` and `au run --watch` are scheduled for the execution next (Image 7, down-facing arrow).

+Note also the enabled check-box regulating the behavior of the embedded console, which provides the detailed information of the build process.

 <br>
 <p align=center>